JPLee01/pandas-project/README.md

 ### 8.3 Interactive.py Program Explained
 As seen above the [Interactive.py](https://github.com/JPLee01/pandas-project/blob/master/Interactive.py) program is primarily concerned with highlighting the potential and capability of the Pandas Profiling module.

-Upon investigation into potential advanced uses of the Iris Data Set an article by Nistrup<sup>[17](#myfootnote17)</sup> was discovered which spoke about the potential of the Pandas Profiling module.
+Upon investigation into potential advanced uses of the Iris Data Set an article by Peter Nistrup<sup>[17](#myfootnote17)</sup> was discovered which spoke about the potential of the Pandas Profiling module.
 Upon further investigation a GitHub repository by sbrugman<sup>[18](#myfootnote18)</sup> was discovered which explained the Pandas Profiling module in great detail.
 These two references have been heavily used in the creation of the [Interactive.py](https://github.com/JPLee01/pandas-project/blob/master/Interactive.py) program.

 The report produced by the program are saved in .html format within the repository.